Natural Truth Rating: 6/10 Follow Us on Facebook and Twitter

-But are either mostly or fully raw diets better than other strategies for optimal modern nutrition?
-A recent study of natural human eating patterns by researchers at the Federal University in Brazil, published by the National Academy of Sciences, suggests that our switch to cooked foods may have played a much larger role in our evolutionary development and been far more health-increasing than many of us realize.
+But are either mostly or fully raw diets better than other eating strategies for optimal modern health?
+Before you answer, we would point out a recent study of natural human eating by researchers at Federal University in Brazil, and published by the National Academy of Sciences.
+It suggests that our Paleolithic switch to significant cooked foods played a larger role in our evolutionary development, and was far more adaptive or health-increasing, than previously appreciated.

 Photo Courtesy of Tree of Life